Multiple Hypothesis Testing Framework for Spatial Signals: Local False Discovery Rate Estimation

 \section{Local False Discovery Rate Estimation}

-Inference based on local false discovery rates contains estimation and hypothesis testing components, since the theoretical \gls{lfdr}'s defined in Eq.~\eqref{eq:lfdr-def} are unavailable in practice.
-Thus, the null and alternative regions are determined based on \gls{lfdr} estimates.
-The accuracy of the deployed estimators has immediate consequences on \gls{fdr} control: underestimation of the \gls{lfdr}'s leads to violations of the nominal \gls{fdr} level, whereas overestimation reduces power.
+\old{Inference based on local false discovery rates contains estimation and hypothesis testing components, since the theoretical \gls{lfdr}'s defined in Eq.~\eqref{eq:lfdr-def} are not known in practice.
+Thus, the null and alternative regions are determined based on \gls{lfdr} estimates.} \newMinor{The theoretical \gls{lfdr}'s defined in Eq.~\eqref{eq:lfdr-def} are unavailable in practice.
+Hence, a central component of our proposed lfdr-based spatial inference approach (Fig.~\ref{fig:flowchart}) is the estimation of the \gls{lfdr}'s.} The accuracy of the deployed estimators has immediate consequences on \gls{fdr} control: underestimation of the \gls{lfdr}'s leads to violations of the nominal \gls{fdr} level, whereas overestimation reduces \newMinor{the power of testing}\old{power}. \newMinor{In this section, we develop an estimator for the lfdrs at sensor locations where local decision statistics are available.
+In Sec.~\ref{sec:lfdr-ipl}, we discuss how to obtain the \gls{lfdr} estimates in between sensor locations.}